 * * *

-I woke up the morning of September 11 around six to the ringing of my mobile phone on the bedside table in what used to be my bedroom.
+I woke up the morning of September 11 around six to the ringing of my mobile phone on the bedside table in the bed I bought when I moved in five years earlier in what used to be my bedroom.
 I had fallen asleep the night before reading by the dim glow of a clip-on book light.
 My plane wasn’t leaving until ten and the rental car company was literally two minutes away from the apartment, so I planned on getting a few more hours of shut-eye before heading out.
-The first words out of her mouth were “Have you seen the news?”
+The first words out of Mom’s mouth were “Have you seen the news?”

 I pulled myself out of bed and got dressed quickly in the dark and chilly house while mom related the attacks that had just taken place in New York City.
 Two planes crashed into the World Trade Center towers.
 Two more planes were still flying with hijacked passengers and crew.
 It was a surreal series of events that was confirmed by the radio in my rental car.
 As the sun brightened the eastern horizon, we listened to the coverage together and discussed what I would do now that all the airports had been closed.
 The beep of call waiting answered that question when my attorney rang in.
 I said goodbye to my mom, promised to be in touch and switched over.